 Time Period Activities Personnel Level Seven days for Personal Care where a PCW provides assistance with self- administration of Schedule 8 drugs Review medication management and ensure the delegations are still appropriate.
 A clinical care add-on may be claimed for this review.
 RN; or EN (without notation) Seven days for clients with Exceptional Case (EC) status Review all clinical and personal care needs There is no clinical care add-on that can be claimed.
 The review is included in the EC funding.
-RN

-28 days Includes a review of the nursing care plan and existing documentation to verify that the classifications and care delivered reflect the item number/s claimed.
-Three monthly Includes but not limited to: identification of any changed care needs; review of nursing care plan and all documentation relevant to care needs update of nursing care plan where necessary consultation with the client about nursing care plan updates any relevant assessment tools verification of classifications and that care delivered reflects the item number/s claimed.
-RN At any time if care needs change Review and update all assessment documentation and the nursing care plan to reflect the changed care needs.
+RN 28 days Includes a review of the nursing care plan and existing documentation to verify that the classifications and care delivered reflect the item number/s claimed.
+RN; or EN if only personal care is being delivered Three monthly Includes but not limited to: • identification of any changed care needs RN review of nursing care plan and all documentation relevant to care needs update of nursing care plan where necessary consultation with the client about nursing care plan updates any relevant assessment tools verification of classifications and that care delivered reflects the item number/s claimed.
+At any time if care needs change Review and update all assessment documentation and the nursing care plan to reflect the changed care needs.
 RN